What is Eyelid Surgery (Blepharoplasty)?

 - Improved appearance of fine lines and wrinkles around the eyes

 - Reduced fat deposits

 During your consultation, you will discuss with your surgeon whether you will benefit most from upper or lower eyelid surgery.
 For comprehensive facial rejuvenation, consider combining eyelid surgery with a brow lift or a face lift.

 Meet Your Doctors

 Depending on whether a patient is considering upper or lower eyelid surgery, the procedure may differ.
 With incisions made in the crease of the upper eyelid, excess skin is removed and the upper lid is elevated.
 For lower eyelid surgery, the incisions are either hidden inside the lower eyelid, or made just below the lashes.
 While skin is removed, muscle and fat are often removed and contoured as well.

 In general, eyelid surgery takes about 1 to 3 hours.
 Blepharoplasty may be performed as an outpatient procedure, and can include both upper and lower eyelid surgery.
 This procedure may be performed under local or general anesthesia.
-Most patients report that downtime is minimal, and normal activity can be resumed within a week of the procedure.
+Most patients report that downtime is minimal, and normal activity can typically be resumed within a week of the procedure.